 The project—What #isamuseum?—emerged through extended dialogue with members of the Getty Museum’s Education Department, and it was certainly a collaboration.
 In meetings and correspondence over several months, ideas were vetted and discussed, sharpened and refined, and some discarded until finally we achieved a solution.

-Through the web and social media, I am—we are—inviting everyone to think about, and respond however they wish to, five questions about museums.
+Through the web and social media, we invited everyone to think about, and respond however they wish to, five questions about museums.
 About what a museum is, who it’s for, and what it does in the world.
-The questions are simply worded, but not simple to answer, as the remarkable diversity of responses (over 50 a day) is illustrating:
+The questions were simply worded, but not simple to answer, as the remarkable diversity of responses (over 50 a day) illustrated:

 - Is a museum a school?